De Havilland in Canada

 3) Your copies of The Leslie Corness Propliner Collection, The Wilf White Propliner Collection and Air Transport in Canada.
 These now are on sale, see CANAV’s current booklist.

-Can you believe this crapola about King Deepak Chopra and his do-nothings at Canada Post?
+Can you believe this crapola about King Deepak Chopra and his minions at Canada Post?
 Have a look at this little news item: Herein, “$500K Deepak” discusses the Canada Post charter.
 His summary is a real hoot — Deepak bleets how the terms of the charter are what “we try to strive for”.
 Huh?
 Not actually striving, just “trying” to strive — Homer Simpson couldn’t have put it better.
 Hey, Your Eminence, you don’t strive for the terms of the Canada Post charter — you deliver as promised or get outta town.